somaproject/acqboard/docs/FPGA/filter/input.rst

    ADC input FSM,  which reads all ADC serial bitstreams upon the assertion of input clock signal :signal:`INSAMPLE`.

-We go out of our way to make sure we keep the digital signals are quite during the ADC's conversion period.

 Offset arithmatic
        The 16-bit unipolar ACD samples are converted to bipolar samples and